 – hardware cannot handle the increasingly demanding load efficiently (specification might be old, .i.e.
 Hard disk, CPU… )

-In this article you will learn how to identify the reasons behind your system’s sluggishness (swap memory area, RAM, CPU,hard disk health status, running services at start-up… ) so that you will be able to solve them and speed up your Linux.
+In this article you will learn how to identify the reasons behind your system’s sluggishness (swap memory area, RAM, CPU, hard disk health status, running services at start-up… ) and some common methods for speeding up Linux, including techniques for optimizing the system’s hardware, software, and configuration.
+We will also cover some best practices for maintaining the performance of your Linux system over time. so that you will be able to solve them and speed up your Linux.

 sudo apt-get install lubuntu-desktop